 This is why the FMCSA is so important.
 It applies equally throughout the United States to commercial vehicle drivers.
 While there may become a question of whether a limo is a commercial vehicle subject to the FMCSA, early indications are that it may be held to that standard imposed by the FMCSA.
 Thus, by allowing these federal regulations to set the benchmark, motor vehicles and large trucks like big rigs, semi tractor trailers, double trailers, tankers, and other large vehicles traveling through New Mexico will have a benchmark set of laws and regulations to apply.

 Injured in a Commercial Vehicle Crash?
-Call the Caruso Law Offices, P.C.
+Call the NM Truck Accident Attorneys

 If you were injured in a commercial vehicle crash involving a large box truck like a tractor trailer, double trailer, tanker, semi tractor trailer, 18 wheeler, or other big rig, please call our experienced Albuquerque trucking accident lawyer to learn how the FMCSA regulations apply to your case.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the NM Truck Accident Attorneys by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.